top of page

 How to get a Divorce?

 Divorce is the legal process of formally ending a marriage.
-In Australia, it is governed by the Family Law Act 1975 and requires that the marriage has broken down irretrievably, demonstrated by a 12-month separation period
+In Australia, it requires that the marriage has broken down irretrievably, demonstrated by a 12-month separation period.

 We understand that going through a divorce can be one of the most stressful experiences in your life.
 Beyond the emotional turmoil, you now have to navigate the complex legal and financial aspects of separating from your partner.
 That's where we come in - we are committed to guiding you through every step of the process with transparency and care.